Samyaryal/WebShop_Django/README.md

 # This project was done as a part of assignment project

 # Technology used:
-backend => Python django and its Rest framework frontend => React / Redux, React bootstrap
+backend => Python django and its Rest framework, database => mySql, frontend => React / Redux, React bootstrap